 That is, a report of an actual outing with the original delta kite.
 Get inspired to have some good high flights with your new kite too!
 You might know plenty about handling single-liners, but you can still be entertained by someone else's flying experience with this kite.

 Print out the e-book as a ready reference while making your delta kite.
 It's formatted to come out clean and neat, with no awkward split pages or lines.
 It's not a bad idea to keep each appendix stapled separately.
 You can then refer to only those you need at any given time.

 Nearly all types of computers work with PDF files, so you are unlikely to have trouble using this PDF format e-book.
 You just need to have Adobe Reader installed on your computer.

-Why might you prefer the Delta kite over the other 7 in the Dowel Series?
-Why, because of it's attractive bird-like shape and high efficiency!
+Why might you prefer the delta kite over the other seven in the Dowel Series?
+Why, because of its attractive bird-like shape and high efficiency!

 - Eric L. (Japan)